+Architecture of DrmAB nucleoprotein complex.
 We purified the Serratia sp.
-SCBI (Serratia) DrmAB complex after co-expression of DrmA and DrmB in E. coli.
+SCBI (Serratia) DrmAB complex after coexpression of DrmA and DrmB in E. coli.
 SDS-PAGE analysis of the peak fraction from size-exclusion chromatography confirmed the presence of both DrmA and DrmB, in a ~1:1 stoichiometry (Supplementary Fig. 1).
-To capture the DrmAB complex bound to a phage single-stranded DNA mimic, we incubated DrmAB with an unmethylated forked DNA substrate in the presence of ADP.
-DrmAB:ADP:DNA complex formation was confirmed by native electrophoretic mobility shift assays (Supplementary Fig. 1).
+Candidate nuclease DrmC did not copurify with DrmAB when co-expressed, supporting the notion that it does not constitute part of the core DISARM complex7.
+To capture the DrmAB complex bound to a phage singlestranded DNA mimic, we incubated DrmAB with an unmethylated forked DNA substrate in the presence of ADP.
+DrmA-B:ADP:DNA complex formation was confirmed by native electrophoretic mobility shift assays (Supplementary Fig. 1).

 We used cryo-EM to investigate the architecture of the DrmAB:ADP:DNA complex.
-During data collection we observed that the complex adopts a preferred orientation in vitreous ice, which was ameliorated through collecting additional data at a -30° tilt.
+During data collection, we observed that the complex adopts a preferred orientation in vitreous ice, which was ameliorated through collecting additional data at a -30° tilt.
 Multiple rounds of classification resulted in a 3D reconstruction of the complex at a nominal resolution of 2.8 Å and focused 3D classification improved densities corresponding to DNA and the N-terminus of DrmB.
 Notably, we were able to separate DNA-bound from DNA-free particles through focused 3D classification, ultimately yielding 3D reconstructions of DrmAB:ADP:DNA and DrmAB:ADP at nominal resolutions of 3.3 and 3.4 Å, respectively (Supplementary Fig. 2).
-We built near-complete atomic models of both complexes (>98% of the 220 kDa protein components), including seven nucleotides of DNA in the DrmAB:ADP:DNA complex.
+Between these two structures, we determined atomic models that account for >98% of the total residues of the ~220 kDa protein components, with an additional seven nucleotides of DNA in the DrmA-B:ADP:DNA complex (Supplementary Fig. 3).